Mathias-Mertens/atmodeller/docs/troubleshooting.rst

 Because the solution process is compiled and optimized by JAX, it can be challenging to inspect the solver's internal workings without using `JAX debugging tools <https://jax.readthedocs.io/en/latest/debugging.html>`_.
 However, the nature of the failure can often provide insight into the underlying issue:

 - A solution cannot be found
-- The solver detects an NaN (Not a Number) or infinity in a function
+- The solver detects an nan (not a number) or infinity in a function

 A solution cannot be found
 ~~~~~~~~~~~~~~~~~~~~~~~~~~